zero-gin/zero-gin.github.io/_pages/about.md

 ## About

-I am Bingdian Wang, a PhD researcher at The University of Manchester.
+I am Bingdian Wang, a PhD candidate in Physical Geography at The University of Manchester.

-My research focuses on glacier-climate interactions in the Mediterranean region, combining remote sensing, climate reanalysis datasets, and numerical modelling.
+My research is about glaciers and climate change at mid-latitudes, focusing on the Mediterranean region.
+In addition, I am also interested in cryosphere-atmosphere interactions in other regions worldwide.

 ## Research Interests